samitkapoor/readmechef/README.md

 - [Next.js](https://nextjs.org/) - React framework for building the frontend
 - [Tailwind CSS](https://tailwindcss.com/) - Utility-first CSS framework
 - [TypeScript](https://www.typescriptlang.org/) - Typed JavaScript
+- [express-rate-limit](https://github.com/express-rate-limit/express-rate-limit) - Rate limiting for API endpoints

+## Rate Limiting

+The application implements rate limiting to protect API endpoints from abuse:

+- All API endpoints: 100 requests per 15 minutes per IP

+Rate limiting is implemented in a simple middleware that applies to all API routes.
+When the rate limit is exceeded, the API returns a 429 status code with a message to try again later.

 ## Contributing